 “THE CALIFORNIA TRAILBLAZERS PROGRAM is essential in the effort to revitalize California as it identifies and trains candidates throughout our state who are committed to the principles of efficient and accountable government, personal initiative, and free enterprise.

-I’m impressed with the current Trailblazer candidates in the 2014 election cycle as they continue to work tirelessly to better our local communities.
-I believe these candidates will provide the new and innovative ideas that our state needs.”
+I’m impressed with the candidates Trailblazers recruits every election cycle as they continue to work tirelessly to better our local communities.
+I believe these leaders will provide the new and innovative ideas that our state needs.”

 California Trailblazers, modeled after the successful national Young Guns program, successfully recruits, trains and elects Republicans to state legislative office.